jangmi-jo/watercolor/README.md

 ### Color merging
   When user put another color on top of other water color effect, it merges the original color and the new color like real colors.

-### Save feature
-  User can save the canvas to their hard drive.